 6. Chinakkathoor Pooram: Brilliance of Colors and Beauty of Folk Arts

-The festival continues till late night and is concluded with fireworks.
-Thousands of people, irrespective of caste and religion, take part in the festival with full spirit and passion and enjoy some exciting moments of arts and culture that can be rarely experienced from any other occasions.
+The festival continues till late at night and is concluded with fireworks.
+Thousands of people, irrespective of caste and religion, take part in the festival with full spirit and passion and enjoy some exciting moments of arts and culture that can be rarely experienced from any other occasion.
+This is one of the many temple festivals of Kerala which feasts the art lovers.

-If you are eager to watch a temple festival, visit the cultural hotspots of Kerala in summer.
+If you are eager to watch the temple festivals of Kerala, visit the cultural hotspots of Kerala in summer.
 The moment you become absorbed in the festivities, you will forget the heat of the blistering summer sun, because you have already become a part of a large crowd lost in the festive fervor, like a wave that has forgotten its identity in the huge ocean of ecstasy!